 When you’re going through with a remodel or trying to build from the ground up, finding the best kitchen flooring options can be a real hassle!
 The planning and research stages of renovation can be as trying as the actual construction itself!
 With the myriad of flooring materials out there to choose from, it can become a headache to try and learn about them all.
-If you’re somewhat short on time and you’d love to save a little money along the way, you’ve come to the right place to find out the best kitchen flooring options for you to go with in your space!
+If you’re somewhat short on time and you’d love to save a little money along the way, you’ve come to the right place to find out the best kitchen flooring options for you to go within your space!

 There are a few different factors you’ll want to consider when deciding on the kitchen floors you want to go with.
 How much wear and tear will they have to stand up against?
 How long will they last?
 Do you have an open floor plan in your home?
-All of these thoughts will help determine which option is most ideal for you to choose.
+All of these thoughts will help determine which option is most ideal for you to choose from.

 Hardwood floors are the most classic option out there.
 They always stand the test of time against changing styles because hardwood will forever be “in”.
-If you’re concerned about keeping your home current and getting the best return on your investment, you might find yourself leaning towards hardwood.
+If you’re concerned about keeping your home current and getting the best return on your investment, you might find yourself leaning towards the hardwood.
 Hardwood is extremely durable and will last for decades.
 It’s also a very low-maintenance choice and the right prefinished varieties repel moisture with precision.
 Hardwood floors work well in virtually any room and you can customize them any way you’d like.
-You can choose between either engineered wood planks or solid wood cuts.
+You can choose between either engineered wood planks or solid woodcuts.
 Engineered wood is best to use in kitchens since its constructed from a real wood veneer spliced with plywood.
 It’s less likely that engineered wood floors will expand and contract due to the humidity that most kitchens hold inherently.

 Porcelain tile is one of the most durable kitchen flooring options there is.
-It can stand up to any temperature indoors and outside and it’s both stain and water resistant.
+It can stand up to any temperature indoors and outside and it’s both stain and water-resistant.
 If you like the stone look, you’ll definitely see the appeal of porcelain.
 You can get porcelain tiles that are either glazed or unglazed.
-The unglazed versions take on the tone of their clay mixture, so they give off a more rustic feel.
+The unglazed versions take on the tone of their clay mixture.
+So they give off a more rustic feel.
 Glazed tiles have a glass-like coating that gives off a shine and sheen reminiscent of a modern kitchen.
 With porcelain, you can get the look and feel of stone without paying exorbitant prices for it.

 There are few downsides to the material, but a bad slip and fall are one of the main drawbacks.
-You want to be sure that you purchase slip resistant tiles.
-Porcelain tiles can also be very cold to walk on barefoot, so you’ll want to decide on a different material or wear slippers whenever you’re heading into the kitchen for your morning coffee.
+You want to be sure that you purchase slip-resistant tiles.
+Porcelain tiles can also be very cold to walk on barefoot.
+So you’ll want to decide on a different material or wear slippers whenever you’re heading into the kitchen for your morning coffee.

 Going into your kitchen flooring search with clearly defined wants and needs will make the process that much simpler!
 Although these might be some of the best options out there, each person’s taste is different and you’ll never know what will work best for you until you happen upon it.
-Your home is your safe space and if you spend a lot of time in the kitchen, your kitchen is a place of joy and a symbol of family.
+Your home is your safe space and if you spend a lot of time in the kitchen.
+Your kitchen is a place of joy and a symbol of family.
 Discover one of many kitchen flooring options out there and make your kitchen your favorite place to be!